Honesty-humility factor of the HEXACO model of personality: Subscales

 Each subscale contains items that measure both the trait and the opposite of the trait (e.g. the sincerity scale has items that measure both sincerity and insincerity, with insincerity scores being reverse coded).
-Each item is measured on a 5-point Likert scale (1=Strongly Disagree, 5= Strongly Agree).
+Each item is measured on a 5-point Likert scale (1 = strongly disagree, 5 = strongly agree).
 In the 100-item version of the HEXACO questionnaire, each subscale has 4 items, which are averaged together to get individual subset scores, that are then averaged together to get each facet score.

 History

 Kibeom Lee and Michael C. Ashton began development of the HEXACO model of personality structure in 2000, after cross-cultural research using the same lexical measures that gave us the Big Five began to show a sixth facet of personality.
-The addition of this sixth factor changed several of the existing factors of the Five-Factor Model.
+The addition of this sixth factor changed several of the existing factors of the five-factor model.
 It also integrated several items that did not fit well with the five-factor model and provided further evidence for the idea of reciprocal and kin altruism.

-Relation to the Big Five and Five Factor models
+Relation to the Big Five and five factor models

-The Honesty-humility factor (and the HEXACO model in general) is only moderately correlated with the Big Five model of personality, but is highly correlated with the Agreeableness factor of the Revised NEO Personality Inventory (NEO-PI-R), which is one of the factors of the Five-Factor model of personality.
-This correlation is mainly due to the Straightforwardness and Modesty subscales of the NEO-PI-R. However, forcing the NEO-PI-R to extract separate factors for Honesty and Agreeableness allows experimenters to better predict Social Adroitness and Self-Monitoring.
+The honesty-humility factor (and the HEXACO model in general) is only moderately correlated with the Big Five model of personality, but is highly correlated with the agreeableness factor of the Revised NEO Personality Inventory (NEO-PI-R), which is one of the factors of the five-factor model of personality.
+This correlation is mainly due to the Straightforwardness and Modesty subscales of the NEO-PI-R. However, forcing the NEO-PI-R to extract separate factors for honesty and agreeableness allows experimenters to better predict social adroitness and self-monitoring.

-Another study found that adding the HEXACO Honesty-humility factor to personality measures improves predictive validity for both self- and other-reports of personality, and that simply creating an honesty factor from the FFM measures improves predictive validity for some measures (mainly social adroitness and sexuality measures), but not all (e.g. materialism and delinquency), which indicates that the HEXACO model is a better measure of personality than either the Big Five or the FFM.
+Another study found that adding the HEXACO honesty-humility factor to personality measures improves predictive validity for both self- and other-reports of personality, and that simply creating an honesty factor from the FFM measures improves predictive validity for some measures (mainly social adroitness and sexuality measures), but not all (e.g. materialism and delinquency), which indicates that the HEXACO model is a better measure of personality than either the Big Five or the FFM.

-Honesty-Humility as a predictor for other aspects of personality
+As a predictor for other aspects of personality

-Honesty-Humility has been shown to be positively associated with many desirable traits and negatively associated with many undesirable traits.
-Honesty-Humility is generally associated with pro-social behavior, treating people fairly and being unconcerned with self-promotion.
+Honesty-humility has been shown to be positively associated with many desirable traits and negatively associated with many undesirable traits.
+Honesty-humility is generally associated with pro-social behavior, treating people fairly and being unconcerned with self-promotion.